Ocean & Air Shipping From the US to the UK

 Get information and quote for FCL, LCL and Air shipping

-The UK is the US’s seventh-largest trade partner and the fourth-largest destination for exports of American goods.
-Over 42,000 US firms export to the UK.
+The United Kingdom is the US’ seventh-largest trade partner and the fourth-largest destination for exports of American goods.
+Over 42,000 US firms export to the United Kingdom.

-Negotiations regarding a new trade deal between the two nations will start in 2020 as the UK leaves the European Union.
+Negotiations regarding a new trade deal between the two nations will start in 2020 as the United Kingdom leaves the European Union.
 In the meantime, trade lanes across and over the Atlantic will stay busy as companies continue to export or import from the US to the United Kingdom.
-After Brexit, it’s very possible that ocean and air shipping from the US to the United Kingdom will be more popular than ever.

 - The port of arrival in the United Kingdom